ameliasssss/Food-Ordering-System-UI-Prototype/README.md

 ## Get Started
+1. Clone the repository.
-Open html/home.html in your browser.
+2. Open html/home.html in your browser.
-Navigate to the Order page and interact with the system.
+3. Navigate to the Order page and interact with the system.